 - Seesaw Catapult: The portion of the outcropping that the Coyote was holding onto for dear life during his mishap with the coil spring.
 As the boulder recoils, taking this section with it, it flips across the landscape.
 Once the parts detach, this piece lands on a stump, with the Coyote falling to one end, the boulder falling to the other, upon which the Coyote rebounds and takes the boulder with it — right into the mouth of a narrow canyon.

-- Stock Footage: A bulk of the animation from this short is from an unsold pilot for a series entitled The Adventures of the Road Runner.
-Other animation of it (primarily of the two boys watching the cartoons on television) were repurposed into the short Road Runner a-Go-Go.
+- Stock Footage: A bulk of the animation from this short is from an unsold pilot directed by Chuck Jones for a series entitled The Adventures of the Road Runner.
+Other portions of the pilot were repurposed into the shorts Zip Zip Hooray and Road Runner a-Go-Go.